 Through distance education or virtual learning, the College is reaching beyond its campus into homes and workplaces to help students overcome the obstacles of time, geography, and career commitments.
 Distance education courses are based on the same instructional outcomes and objectives as on-campus courses.

 Online courses and blended courses are offered by the College.
 These courses are listed in the class schedule each semester.

 ONLINE COURSES - An online distance education course is delivered via the internet using a campus-supported Learning Management System (LMS).
 With the exception of proctored exams, no on-campus meetings are required.

-BLENDED COURSES - A blended distance education course replaces the majority of face-to-face and/ or theory time with online instructional time so that at least 75% of the content is provided in an entirely online format.
+HYBRID COURSES - A hybrid distance education course replaces the majority of face-to-face and/ or theory time with online instructional time so that at least 50% of the content is provided in an entirely online format.

 Students may earn an Associate in Arts or Associate in Science Degree by taking distance education courses.
 In addition, many other degree and certificate programs offer online and hybrid course options.

 Students may find additional information on minimum technology and skill requirements as well as other general information on the College website under Online and Distance Education or by contacting the Distance Education Office at 256.331.5395 or email@example.com.